tHarvey303/BD-Finder/README.md

 # BD Fitter

 This python package is for fitting brown dwarf (substellar mass object) photometry.
-It currently supports the Sonora Bobcat, Cholla, Diamondback and Elf Owl models, and the LOW-Z models.
+It currently supports the Sonora Bobcat, Cholla, Diamondback and Elf Owl models, and the LOW-Z and ATMO2020 models.
 Photometry for a range of filters is provided, and if more are needed the models are automatically downloaded from Zenodo/Harvard DataVerse if not found in directory code is run in.

 Model links: